Elder Law, Estate Planning & Probate Keynote Speaker and Educator

 “Pamela D. Wilson provided a webinar for ElderLawAnswers Membership on family caregiving called “Trends in Family Caregiving: How Elderlaw Attorneys Can Support Caregiver Clients.”.
 The presentation that Pamela provided was informative and helpful for those practicing Elder Law and working with clients that provide care to family members.
 I highly recommend Pamela D. Wilson as a presenter with regard to this topic.”Rebecca A. Hobbs, Esquire, CELA for O’Donnell, Weiss & Mattei, P.C.

 “Thank you again for agreeing to serve as faculty for the Colorado Bar Association Elder Law Retreat Program.
-CLE received so many positive responses to the program.
+CLE received many positive responses from the program.
 Our most sincere thanks for sharing your expertise.”
 Gary Abrams, Executive Director of Colorado Bar Association CLE

 Click Here to Visit Pamela’s Bio Page